Waidehee27Akele/Waidehee27Akele/README.md

 ### Glad to see you here!
+Hey there..
-Hey there this is Waidehee Kele here.
+This is Waidehee Kele here.
 Learning and upgrading myself with new Technology!!